konveyor/konveyor.github.io/content/Tackle/adminTasks.md

 ![](/Tackle2/Views/AdminMenu.png)

 ## Credentials
 This management module enables administrators to create and manage credentials for access to private repositories.
 It also allows for the architects to assign the credentials to applications without knowing their contents.
+Key credential attributes to have before starting the procedure include:
+* Name
+* Description (optional)
+* Type (Souce control, Maven settings file, Proxy)
+* Created by

+> **Important** There are three types of credentials.
+Follow the procedure below for the type being configured.

 ![](/Tackle2/Views/CredMain.png)

 ### Configuring source control credentials